WORLD CUP 2026

 Eighth Kelly sounds tiny.
 On a 25% full Kelly calculation, eighth Kelly is 3.125% of bankroll per trade.
 That is still meaningful sizing.
 It is not a nibble — it is a professional position that does not threaten the portfolio if it loses.

 Prediction markets are different.
 You can find a market pricing 28 cents on something you believe is genuinely 45%.
 That is a 17-point gap — an edge percentage that is rare in any competitive market.
-When you find an edge this large, the temptation to overbet is extreme.
+When you find an edge this large, the temptation to oversize is extreme.

 The Kelly math does not care about your emotional conviction.
-A 45% true probability at 28 cents gives a full Kelly bet of roughly 24% of bankroll.
+A 45% true probability at 28 cents gives a full Kelly position of roughly 24% of bankroll.
 That is real money.
 But double it because you feel strongly, and you are in the land of ruin — where a string of losses, each individually within expected variance, wipes out your capital before the edge has time to compound.

 The Bankroll Rule